Non-Gaussian transverse momentum fluctuations from impact parameter fluctuations

 The two-dimensional Gaussian distribution has five parameters: The mean and standard deviation of $N_{ch}$ and of $[p_t]$, and the Pearson correlation coefficient $r$ between $N_{ch}$ and $[p_t]$.
 All these parameters may depend on $c_b$.
 We now explain how they are obtained.
 We use experimental data when possible, and model calculations otherwise.

-From the probability distribution of the charged multiplicity $P(N_{ch})$, which is accurately measured, one can infer the $c_b$-dependence of the mean multiplicity, $\overline{N_{ch}}(c_b)$, as well as the standard deviation $\sigma_{N_{ch}}$ for $c_b=0$~\cite{Das:2017ned,Samanta:2023amp} On the other hand, the $c_b$ dependence of $\sigma_{N_{ch}}$ is not at all constrained by existing data.
+From the probability distribution of the charged multiplicity $P(N_{ch})$, which is accurately measured (Fig.~\ref{fig:panelplot} (a)), one can infer the $c_b$-dependence of the mean multiplicity, $\overline{N_{ch}}(c_b)$, as well as the standard deviation $\sigma_{N_{ch}}$ for $c_b=0$~\cite{Das:2017ned,Samanta:2023amp} On the other hand, the $c_b$ dependence of $\sigma_{N_{ch}}$ is not at all constrained by existing data.
 We therefore borrow this information from state-of-the-art models which have been tuned to experiment through Bayesian analyses.
-We use two models, one by the Duke group \cite{Moreland:2018gsh} and the other by the JETSCAPE collaboration~\cite{JETSCAPE:2020mzn}.
+We use the Maximum A Posteriori parameter set from two analyses, one by the Duke group \cite{Moreland:2018gsh} and the other by the JETSCAPE collaboration (using the Grad viscous correction to the distribution function at particlization)~\cite{JETSCAPE:2020mzn}.
 The JETSCAPE analysis is tuned to a larger set of data, including several collision energies.
 The Duke analysis is specifically tuned to 5.02~TeV data, which are the ones we use in this paper, and differs from the JETSCAPE analysis in the sense that nucleon substructure is taken into account, which may have an effect on fluctuations.
 We evaluate $\sigma_{N_{ch}}(c_b)$ for both models, in a way which is explained in detail in App.~\ref{s:trento}.
 The Duke parametrization predicts that $\sigma_{N_{ch}}$ increases between $b=0$ and $b=3.5$~fm, while the JETSCAPE parametrization predicts a slight decrease.
 We use the difference between these two models as an estimate of the error in our predictions.

 The other parameters of our Gaussian model are the mean, $p_{t0}$, and the standard deviation, $\sigma_{p_t}$, of $[p_t]$ at fixed impact parameter, and the Pearson correlation coefficient $r$ between $N_{ch}$ and $[p_t]$.
 Based on the observation that the variation of the mean value of $p_t$ is below the percent level in the 0-30\% centrality range~\cite{ALICE:2018hza}, we assume that $p_{t0}$ is independent of impact parameter.
 We decompose $[p_t]=p_{t0}+\delta p_t$, and we only model the distribution of $\delta p_t$, so that our results are independent of $p_{t0}$.
 We assume that $\sigma_{p_t}$ varies with $c_b$ like a power law of the mean multiplicity: